run2fail/locker/README.rst

         - "cpuset.cpus=0,1"
         - "cpu.shares=512"

-The YAML file defines a locker ``project``, i.e., a group of containers.
+The YAML file defines a Locker ``project``, i.e., a group of containers.
 The ``project`` name may be provided via a command line parameter and derived from the directory's name as default.